ndoering/smartfridge/documents/SoftwareDesignDocument.md

 project.
 Provide any background information if necessary.~~

-Accomplishments from user perspective:
-- provide a web interface for the user to interact:
-  - show a recent picture of the inside of the fridge
-  - show a message about the state of the fridge content
-- take a picture and send it to a cloud machine learning application; can be done periodically and on user demand
-  - based on the response:
-    - bad food: send a notification to a designated slack channel
-    - everything ok: stay idle

 ### Web interface

+The website provides the main interaction for the SmartFridge.
+The user can take new photos from here to inspect the current state of the contents of the fridge.
+The latest image is shown as well as the state of the freshness of the fruits within the image.

 ### Notification via Slack channel

+If bad food is recognized  in the fridge this is reported not only on the website but also in a predefined Slack channel.
+The user can therefore use the Slack app to get the notifications asynchronously.

 ### Classification of the freshness of fruits

+The fruits are sent to a cloud service to be classified by a machine learning application.
+This is done periodically and on user demand

 ### Database storage for later use

+All taken images and the classification received from the cloud service are stored for the use within the website and later logging purposes.
+This is facilitated by an on-site database server.

 ## 3. System architecture